Analytical and EZmock covariance validation for the DESI 2024 results: Results

 As a first test, we compare the covariance matrices from the \ezmock, $\vb{C}_{\rm m}$, and \rascalc{}, $\vb{C}_{\rm a}$ in \cref{fig:visual-conf}.
 The top row shows both matrices normalised by the variance of the analytical one, $\vb{\Sigma}_{\rm a}$ for all tracers.
 We purposefully use the same normalisation for both matrices to highlight any possible differences in the diagonals.
 The corresponding sub-panels show the fractional difference in standard deviations from both estimates $\sqrt{\vb{C}_{{ii}, \mathrm{a}} / \vb{C}_{ii,\rm m}} - 1$.
 For the monopole, the analytical standard deviation is $\sim 5\%$ larger than the mock estimate, especially in the lower redshift bins and towards the low end of the fitting range.
 On the other hand, the quadrupoles seem consistent within 5\% for most tracers and redshift bins, with the exception of the $0.8 < z < 1.1$ range where both LRGs and ELGs show a $-5$ to $-10\%$ discrepancy towards low $s$, which turns positive towards the high limit of the fitting range.

 Moreover, the same sub-panel shows the eigenvalue ratios $\lambda_{\rm a} / \lambda_{\rm m} - 1$.
 These however do not correspond to the abscissas as they are sorted by default.
 We observe consistently $\sim 5 - 10\%$ smaller analytical eigenvalues for the largest 20 or so values.
-These should however not be taken at full face value since the eigenvalue decomposition has not taken into account possible biases in the inverse mock covariance.

 The bottom row of \cref{fig:visual-conf} shows an element-by-element direct comparison of the covariance matrices.
 The upper triangle of the top panel shows the simple normalised difference $\Delta \vb{C} = (\vb{C}_{\rm a} - \vb{C}_{\rm m}) / \vb{\Sigma}_{\rm a}$.
 For the LRG samples, there are differences of around 15\%, especially in the mono-mono quadrant of the matrix.
 Additionally, the $0.8<z<1.1$ matrices show similar trends in the quadrupole-quadrupole quadrant, also with over 10\% differences.
 This is highlighted in the respective sub-panels.
 It is clear, however, that as redshift increases, $\Delta\vb{C}$ approaches a more uniform zero matrix.
 Finally, the lower triangles of these same panels show the $\vb{\tilde{0}} = \vb{I} - \vb{C}_{\rm a}^{-1/2}\vb{C}_{\rm m}\vb{C}_{\rm a}^{-1/2}$ matrix as for of an inverse-test.
 This matrix should be zero if the analytical and covariance matrices are similar enough so that $\vb{C}_{\rm a}^{-1}\vb{C}_{\rm m}\approx \vb{I}$, the identity matrix.
 This inverse-test statistics are uniform and consistent with zero within 0.05, pointing at a good agreement between the matrices.